Hong Kong Feature

 At this point it's up to you to express either incredulity or loss of interest.
 But be forewarned, the vendor plays this game, too.

-Name a price that's around 70% of the original price—or lower if you feel daring.
+Name a price that's around 70% of the original price—lower if you feel daring.

-Pass the calculator back and forth until you reach an agreement, hopefully closer to your price than the vendor's.
+Pass the calculator back and forth until you reach an agreement.

 Don't enter into negotiations if you aren't seriously considering the purchase.